Center-for-Digital-Narrative/elmcip/README.md

 * Commit should always contain working code.
 Do not commit and push half baked code.
 That might break test and beta.elmcip.net installation and will get reverted from the repository.
 * Write informative commit messages.
 Write why you did the changes, not what you just changed, Git will tell us that.
 * Remember to push your changes.

-### git workflow

-*git status* - to get status and make sure you do not have any changed files.
-To get rid of any unintended edited files use *git reset* or git *reset --hard*

 ## Troubleshooting